phaserjs/phaser/README.md

 V0.9.2

-Fixed issue with create not being called if there was an empty init method.<br />
+* Fixed issue with create not being called if there was an empty init method.
-Added ability to flip a sprite (Sprite.flipped = true) + a test case for it.<br />
+* Added ability to flip a sprite (Sprite.flipped = true) + a test case for it.
-Added ability to restart a sprite animation.<br />
+* Added ability to restart a sprite animation.
-Sprite animations don't restart if you call play on them when they are already running.<br />
+* Sprite animations don't restart if you call play on them when they are already running.
+* Added Stage.disablePauseScreen.
+Set to true to stop your game pausing when the tab loses focus.

 V0.9.1

-Added the new align property to GameObjects that controls placement when rendering.<br />
+* Added the new align property to GameObjects that controls placement when rendering.
-Added an align example to the Sprites test group (click the mouse to change alignment position)<br />
+* Added an align example to the Sprites test group (click the mouse to change alignment position)
-Added a new MicroPoint class.
-Same as Point but much smaller / less functions, updated GameObject to use it.<br />
+* Added a new MicroPoint class.
+Same as Point but much smaller / less functions, updated GameObject to use it.
-Completely rebuilt the Rectangle class to use MicroPoints and store the values of the 9 points around the edges, to be used for new collision system.<br />
+* Completely rebuilt the Rectangle class to use MicroPoints and store the values of the 9 points around the edges, to be used for new collision system.
-Game.Input now has 2 signals you can subscribe to for down/up events, see the Sprite align example for use.<br />
+* Game.Input now has 2 signals you can subscribe to for down/up events, see the Sprite align example for use.
-Updated the States examples to bring in-line with 0.9 release.
+* Updated the States examples to bring in-line with 0.9 release.

 V0.9

-Large refactoring.
+* Large refactoring.
 Everything now lives inside the Phaser module, so all code and all tests have been updated to reflect this.
 Makes coding a tiny bit more verbose but stops the framework from globbing up the global namespace.
-Also should make code-insight work in WebStorm and similar editors.<br />
+Also should make code-insight work in WebStorm and similar editors.
-Added the new GeomSprite object.
+* Added the new GeomSprite object.
 This is a sprite that uses a geometry class for display (Circle, Rectangle, Point, Line).
-It's extremely flexible!<br />
+It's extremely flexible!
-Added Geometry intersection results objects.<br />
+* Added Geometry intersection results objects.
-Added new Collision class and moved some functions there.
-Contains all the Game Object and Geometry Intersection methods.<br />
+* Added new Collision class and moved some functions there.
+Contains all the Game Object and Geometry Intersection methods.
-Can now create a sprite animation based on frame names rather than indexes.
+* Can now create a sprite animation based on frame names rather than indexes.
 Useful when you've an animation inside a texture atlas.
-Added test to show.<br />
+Added test to show.
-Added addKeyCapture(), removeKeyCapture() and clearCaptures() to Input.Keyboard.
-Calls event.preventDefault() on any keycode set to capture, allowing you to avoid page scrolling when using the cursor keys in a game for example.<br />
+* Added addKeyCapture(), removeKeyCapture() and clearCaptures() to Input.Keyboard.
+Calls event.preventDefault() on any keycode set to capture, allowing you to avoid page scrolling when using the cursor keys in a game for example.
-Added new Motion class which contains lots of handy functions like 'moveTowardsObject', 'velocityFromAngle' and more.<br />
+* Added new Motion class which contains lots of handy functions like 'moveTowardsObject', 'velocityFromAngle' and more.
-Tween Manager added.
+* Tween Manager added.
 You can now create tweens via Game.createTween (or for more control game.tweens).
-All the usual suspects are here: Bounce, Elastic, Quintic, etc and it's hooked into the core game clock, so if your game pauses and resumes your tweens adjust accordingly.
+All the usual suspects are here: Bounce, * Elastic, Quintic, etc and it's hooked into the core game clock, so if your game pauses and resumes your tweens adjust accordingly.

 V0.8

-Added ability to set Sprite frame by name (sprite.frameName), useful when you've loaded a Texture Atlas with filename values set rather than using frame indexes.<br />
+* Added ability to set Sprite frame by name (sprite.frameName), useful when you've loaded a Texture Atlas with filename values set rather than using frame indexes.
-Updated texture atlas 4 demo to show this.<br />
+* Updated texture atlas 4 demo to show this.
-Fixed a bug that would cause a run-time error if you tried to create a sprite using an invalid texture key.<br />
+* Fixed a bug that would cause a run-time error if you tried to create a sprite using an invalid texture key.
-Added in DynamicTexture support and a test case for it.<br />
+* Added in DynamicTexture support and a test case for it.

 V0.7

-Renamed FullScreen to StageScaleMode as it's much more fitting.
-Tested across Android and iOS with the various scale modes.<br />
+* Renamed FullScreen to StageScaleMode as it's much more fitting.
+Tested across Android and iOS with the various scale modes.
-Added in world x/y coordinates to the input class, and the ability to get world x/y input coordinates from any Camera.<br />
+* Added in world x/y coordinates to the input class, and the ability to get world x/y input coordinates from any Camera.
-Added the RandomDataGenerator for seeded random number generation.<br />
+* Added the RandomDataGenerator for seeded random number generation.
-Setting the game world size now resizes the default camera (optional bool flag)
+* Setting the game world size now resizes the default camera (optional bool flag)

 V0.6

-Added in Touch support for mobile devices (and desktops that enable it) and populated x/y coords in Input with common values from touch and mouse.<br />
+* Added in Touch support for mobile devices (and desktops that enable it) and populated x/y coords in Input with common values from touch and mouse.
-Added new Circle geometry class (used by Touch) and moved them into a Geom folder.<br />
+* Added new Circle geometry class (used by Touch) and moved them into a Geom folder.
-Added in Device class for device inspection.<br />
+* Added in Device class for device inspection.
-Added FullScreen class to enable full-screen support on mobile devices (scrolls URL bar out of the way on iOS and Android)
+* Added FullScreen class to enable full-screen support on mobile devices (scrolls URL bar out of the way on iOS and Android)

 V0.5

-Initial release
+* Initial release

 Requirements
 ------------